davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/geode-api-ext.md

 dependent application or framework components when the peer member is reconnected, unless the Spring `ApplicationContext` is “refreshed”.
-In fact, there is no way to even know that this event has occurred, since the {pivotal-gemfire-name} `MembershipListener` API and corresponding events are “internal”.
+In fact, there is no way to even know that this event has occurred, since the VMware GemFire `MembershipListener` API and corresponding events are “internal”.